dcblack/sc-platform/README.md

 1. Add `Timer_module` and South Bus instantiation.
 Will include `no_clock`.
    2. Create base timer
-   2. Add base no_clock
+   2. Add base `no_clock`
    2. Add South Bus
 1. Add `Global` class to replace `g_` variables
 1. Add `Pic_module`
-1. Add reset capability
-1. Add power-down capability (?use CCI?)
+1. Add power-down capability (?use CCI?) with reset
 1. Add timing to AT mode of `Bus_module` with analysis port support
-1. Add yaml support for configuration
+1. Add yaml or jason support for configuration
+1. Implement proxy interconnect

 Optional:

+1. Add fancy report handler with XML option and expectations for error injection
+1. Implement one module as RTL and provide an example adaptor
 1. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
 1. Consider refactor `Memory_module` to use PIMPL